MadRoosterCro/modern_javascript_sandbox/README.md

 p.s.
 I recommend you to create your own git repository, that way you will also learn how to use versioning tools which is a must for development. :)

 p.p.s.
 I will also show you how markdown works so your project/repo docummentation can look nicer.

+> NOTE: If you start live-server, don't get confused by the different lesson directories, it will host all of the directories in the root, so just pick the lesson you are working on and keep on rockin!